antarctica/metadata-library/README.md

 ```

 #### Capturing static test records
+To run tests manually using PyCharm, use the included *App (Tests)* run/debug configuration.

 To capture static test records, which verify how records are assembled correctly, a custom Flask CLI command,
 `capture-test-records` is available.
 This requires the Flask application to first be running.
 The Requests library is